The 2017-18 School Year Forms Are Now Available!

 The Federal Pell Grant is need-based.
 Eligibility for Pell is determined from the information provided on the FAFSA.
 The Pell Grant is not a loan, and therefore is not required to be paid back.
 Pell Grants are not available to students who have received a bachelor’s degree.

 Your financial aid eligibility is based on your enrollment as of the Financial Aid census date.
-The census date is two business days after the add/drop deadline each semester.
+Please click here to see the academic calendars showing the Financial Aid Determination Date "FAD"/ Financial aid census date.
 Your financial aid eligibility will be calculated using your enrollment on this date.
 Please note that any classes added after this date may not be included when determining your financial aid eligibility for the semester.
 Also, classes dropped or withdrawn before funds are disbursed may not be used in determining your eligibility for the semester.

 Students who borrow a loan are required to pay back the full amount of the loan plus any accrued interest.
 There are several repayment options available to students to provide options for students to make their payments on time each month.
 Failure to make payments can impact the student's credit and, if the loan goes into default, prevent the student from receiving further federal financial aid.
 This section is designed to assist students with the repayment process.
 Students who are having difficulty making their payments must contact their servicer immediately.